|To search within this site simply put in the model name,chassis number etc|

 Hillfields before 'slum clearance' in the 1960's

-1881 they had moved the business to 2 St.
+they had moved the business to 2 St. Nicholas

-Nicholas Street, but lived at Ford Terrace with
+Street, but lived at Ford Terrace with the senior

-William senior, now 65 is living at 8 Crescent,
+senior, now 65 is living at 8 Crescent, Coventry 'on

-Coventry 'on his own means' so independently wealthy
+his own means' so independently wealthy but with his

 " The Riley story provides one of Coventry's best examples of a firm which has risen to great occasion through difficulties and narrowly-averted tragedy, through the rise and decline of the weaving trade, through the boom and severe competition of the manufacture of pedal cycles, to the final production of a first-rate motor car, which is in strong demand.
 This is the story of Coventry's Industrial progress throughout the ages, and it is told in tabloid form of the firm which saw birth in a small house in St. Nicholas' Street, with its large upper windows so typical of Coventry weaving structures of the middle of the past century, and culminating in the existing large works at Holbrooks.